-Thanks to the hard work and talent of our many members volunteers, The Advocates' Society regularly makes submissions on policy and legislation on behalf of advocates.
+Thanks to the hard work and talent of our many member volunteers, The Advocates' Society regularly makes submissions on policy and legislation on behalf of advocates.

-These are the factors that our Board of Directors consider in determining whether to take on an advocacy project in a case before the Courts:
+These are the factors that our Board of Directors consider in determining whether to make a submission on policy or legislation:

 - Is the issue of broad relevance to the profession?

 - Does the issue affect:

 - The practice of law by advocates

 - The right to counsel

 - The independence of the bar

 - An issue of law that is of importance to the proper representation of parties before courts or tribunals?